mattogodoy/rockfm-monitor/README.md

 ### Run periodically

 You can send the results via Telegram periodically by setting a `cron` task.
-For instance, to sent the stats every Monday at 10am:
+For instance, to send the stats every Monday at 10am:

 `0 10 * * MON /home/matto/dev/rockfm-monitor/telegram.sh`